chfrank-cgn/chfrank-cgn.github.io/ec2-cluster.md

 ### Node template

-With the credentials above, we set one or more node templates:
+With the credentials from above, we set one or more node templates:

 ```
 resource "rancher2_node_template" "template_ec2" {